jonahmackey/jonahmackey.github.io/_pages/about.md

 I am a Master’s student in Computer Science at the [University of Toronto](https://web.cs.toronto.edu/), advised by Professor [Vardan Papyan](https://sites.google.com/view/vardan-papyan/home), and a faculty affiliate researcher at the [Vector Institute](https://vectorinstitute.ai/).

 My research focuses on developing methods that enable foundation models—particularly in NLP—to learn and operate effectively in complex, real-world settings.
-Much of my work involves running experiments on large transformer models to study their inner workings, revealing interesting phenomena that both explain model behaviour and inform the design of better learning algorithms.
+Much of my work involves running experiments on large transformer models to study their inner workings, revealing phenomena that both explain model behaviour and inform the design of better learning algorithms.
 I am especially interested in:
 - Mechanistic interpretability
 - Reasoning
 - Long-context and streaming applications